 The first four digits are the term.
 The next four are the case within the term (starting at 001 and counting up).
-The next two are the number of dockets within the case (starting at 01 and counting up).
+The next two are the number of dockets consolidated under the U.S. Reports citation (starting at 01 and counting up).
 The last two are the number of issues and legal provisions within the case (starting at 01 and counting up).

-- End of Content for Variable 4.
+- End of Content for Variable 5.
 SCDB Issues ID -

-5 SCDB Vote ID
+6 SCDB Vote ID